-This contribution presents a simplified method to reduce the weight LUT in GEO blending weights generation.
-With the proposed method, the memory needed to store weights LUT can be reduced, and there is no performance change.
-It is proposed to adopt these simplifications to VVC along the GEO/WMM method.
+This contribution presents a simplified method to reduce or remove the weight LUT in GEO blending weights generation.
+With the proposed method, the memory needed to store weights LUT can be reduced or removed, and the calculation can be implemented in a parallel way when LUT is removed.
+The change doesn’t introduce any performance change.
+It is proposed to adopt these simplifications to VVC along the GEO method.